Filters Filters — How to Change Pool Filter Sand: Complete Step-by-Step Guide

 Initial Startup and Conditioning

-Fill the tank completely with water through the pump strainer basket - this prevents air pockets.
-Set the multiport valve to "Rinse" and start the pump.
-Run for 2-3 minutes until water runs clear, then switch to "Backwash" for another 2-3 minutes.
+Fill the tank completely with water through the skimmer or directly into the tank - this prevents air pockets.
+Set the multiport valve to "Backwash" and start the pump; run for 2-3 minutes to flush fine dust from the new sand out to waste.
+Then switch to "Rinse" for 1-2 minutes until the water runs clear.

 Finally, set to "Filter" mode and run normally.
 Expect slightly cloudy water for 24-48 hours as the new sand settles and fine particles clear.